Yrahcaz7/Dungeon-of-Souls/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Context**
-List your OS (and device if it is mobile.)
+List your OS (and device if it is mobile).
-Provide your browser (and version number if it is not the most recent one.)
+Provide your browser (and version number if it is not the most recent one).

 **Additional Notes**
 Add any other things of importance here.